-- National Center for Competency Testing (NCCT/MMCI) certification for phlebotomist has been approved by the Department for Phlebotomy Certification since February 6, 2003. - National Healthcareer Association (NHA) certification for phlebotomist has been approved by the Department for Phlebotomy Certification since February 4, 2005. - If you have acquired a certificate from another certifying organization, please contact registrar@bamasf.com to verify whether your exam certification will be accepted.
+- American Medical Technologists (AMT) certification for phlebotomist is approved by the Department for phlebotomy certification as of April 22, 2003. - American Society of Clinical Pathology (ASCP) certification for phlebotomist is approved by the Department for phlebotomy certification as of June 10, 2003. - National Center for Competency Testing (NCCT/MMCI) certification for phlebotomist is approved by the Department for phlebotomy certification as of February 6, 2003. - National Credentialing Agency for Laboratory Personnel (NCA) certification for phlebotomist is approved by the Department for phlebotomy certification from February 4, 2005 until October 23, 2009. - National Healthcareer Association (NHA) certification for phlebotomist is approved by the Department for phlebotomy certification as of February 4, 2005. - If you have acquired a certificate from another certifying organization, please contact registrar@bamasf.com to verify whether your exam certification will be accepted.